Federal Courts Have Ruled That Websites Must Comply With The Americans With Disabilities Act ("ADA")

 The World Wide Web, also known as the Internet, can easily be described as the most fantastic development of the communications age.
 From paying a bill, ordering a pizza, doing our jobs, interacting with family and friends or finding answers to our every day questions use of the Internet has become an integral part of normal life for billions of people throughout the globe.

-Unfortunately, the overwhelming majority of websites are inaccessible for millions of disabled people even though our society is more receptive to the needs of the handicapped and have laws mandating accessible websites here in the United States.
 With law suits against all types of businesses dramatically increasing, not having an ADA compliant website can expose your business to expensive litigation on top of expenses to retrofit your website for handicap accessibility.

 Why You Should Care About Website Accessibility